rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Camel cased types

+We have a new convention that requires that types (and enum variants, which are not yet types) be camel cased.
+The entire core and standard libraries have been converted.
+We generally prefer that acronyms not be written with all caps, so e.g. the standard URL type is written `Url`.

 ### Keywords

 This release tried to narrow down the set of keywords and the current keywords are expected to be close to final.